bschreck/random-word-numpy/README.md

 ## Development

-Assuming that you have [`Python`](https://www.python.org/) and [`pipenv`](https://docs.pipenv.org) installed, set up your environment and install the required dependencies like this instead of the `pip install random-word` defined above:
+Assuming that you have [`Python`](https://www.python.org/) and [`pipenv`](https://docs.pipenv.org) installed, set up your environment and install the required dependencies like this instead of the `pip install random-word-numpy` defined above:

 ```sh
 $ git clone https://github.com/vaibhavsingh97/random-word.git